 Positioning

-.
+Tiles produced by show statements are positioned on the dashboard by means of a dedicated syntax that appears in the { ... } style block of that show.
 This syntax is intended to be auto-generated by the layout editor tool and is not expected to be manually edited, but it is still possible to do.

 The grids

-.
-Placement consists in specifying 1. the range of columns occupied by the tile, 2. the range of rows, and 3. the grid on which it should be placed, using the syntax left..right, top..bottom in grid
+A tile is placed within a grid, which can be the global dashboard-level grid, or the grid of a smaller region of the dashboard created by show region.
+Placement consists in specifying 1. the range of columns occupied by the tile, 2. the range of rows, and 3. the grid on which it should be placed, using the syntax left..right, top..bottom in grid.

-For example, to have a tile cover columns 1 to 12 and rows 4 to 6 in a region named general
+For example, to have a tile cover columns 1 to 12 and rows 4 to 6 in a region named general:

 show label "Example" { 1..12, 4..6 in general }

-tiles, and the corresponding dashboard as displayed:
+Another example with three show image tiles, and the corresponding dashboard as displayed:

 // Three rows, three columns